Online Training Opportunities

 The online orientation is designed to inform participants of the following:

 - The history of Step Up to Quality

 - Introduction to the Nebraska Early Childhood Professional Record System (NECPRS)

 - An overview of Steps 1-5

-The Step Up to Quality online orientation is available at a cost of $5 and provides 1.5 hours of in-service credit.
+The Step Up to Quality online orientation is available for free and provides 1.5 hours of in-service credit.